vobyjs/voby/README.md

 The following components are provided.

-Crucially some components are provided for control flow, since regular control flow primitives wouldn't be reactive.
+Crucially some components are provided for control flow, since regular JavaScript control flow primitives are not reactive.

 #### `Component`

 This is the base class for your class-based components, if you are into that.

-The nice thing about class-based components is that you get ref forwarding for free, the eventual ref passed to a class component will automatically receive the class instance corresponding to the component.
+The nice thing about class-based components is that you get ref forwarding and assignment for free, the eventual ref passed to a class component will automatically receive the class instance corresponding to the component.

 ```tsx
 import {Component} from 'voby';